leeoniya/uPlot/README.md

 - `width` and `height` are required dimensions in *logical* [CSS] pixels of the plotting area & axes, but **excluding** `title` or `legend` dimensions (which can be variable based on user CSS).
 - `spanGaps` can be set to `true` to connect `null` data points.
 - For a series to be rendered, it **must** be specified in the opts; simply having it in the data is insufficient.
-- All series' options are optional; `label` will default to "Value" and `color` will default to "black".
+- All series' options are optional; `label` will default to "Value" and `stroke` will default to "black".
 - Series' line `width` is specified in *physical* [device] pixels (e.g. on high-DPI displays with a pixel ratio = 2, `width: 1` will draw a line with an effective width of 0.5 logical [CSS] pixels).
-- `color`, `width`, `fill`, and `dash` map directly to Canvas API's [ctx.strokeStyle](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/strokeStyle), [ctx.lineWidth](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth), [ctx.fillStyle](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillStyle), and [ctx.setLineDash](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash).
+- `stroke`, `width`, `fill`, and `dash` map directly to Canvas API's [ctx.strokeStyle](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/strokeStyle), [ctx.lineWidth](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth), [ctx.fillStyle](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillStyle), and [ctx.setLineDash](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash).

 ---
 #### High/Low Bands